Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma

 \begin{prop} Let $\mcP_i = (P_i,Q_i,F_i,\dot F_i)$, for $i = 1,2$, be two $\mcA$-windows.
 Then pullback of the canonical pairing defines an isomorphism

-This isomorphism is functorial in both $\mcP_1$ and $\mcP_2$ and compatible with base change along morphisms of $\mcO$-frames $\mcA→\mcA'$. \end{prop} \begin{proof} It is clear that the map is injective since it is induced from the analogous isomorphism on underlying $S$-modules,
+This isomorphism is functorial in both $\mcP_1$ and $\mcP_2$ and compatible with base change along morphisms of $\mcO$-frames $\mcA→\mcA'$. \end{prop} \begin{proof} The canonical map is injective since it is induced from the analogous isomorphism on underlying $S$-modules,

 To prove surjectivity, we consider a homomorphism $f:P_1→P^\vee_2$ such that the induced bilinear form $(\ ,\ ):P_1\times P_2→S$ lies in $\mr{BiHom}(\mcP_1\times \mcP_2,\mcA)$.
 We claim that $f$ is a homomorphism of $\mcA$-windows.